ALGHARRASS-AYOUB/TicketsManagementProject/README.md

 - **Pagination**: Efficiently paginate through large ticket lists.
 - **Client-side Validation**: Ensures that the required fields are filled when creating or updating tickets.
 - **Real-time Notifications**: Feedback on successful or failed CRUD operations using React-toastify.
+- **Filtering and Searching**: Filter list by open or closed tickets.
+Search tickets by description as well.

 ## Prerequisites